 Social Science Research Building, room 221 – Office

 (773) 702-7550 – Fax

-Early modern and modern Japanese intellectual and cultural history; medicine and the body; gender and women's history; law and gender
+Early modern and modern Japanese history, late Tokugawa intellectual and cultural history, medicine and public health, gender

 Before the Nation: Kokugaku and the Imagining of Community in Early Modern Japan.
 Durham, NC: Duke University Press, 2003.

 "The Japanese Patent Medicine Trade in East Asia: 'Women's Medicines and the Tensions of Empire."
 In Gender, Health, and History in East Asia, edited by Izumi Nakayama and Angela Leung.
 Hong Kong: Hong Kong University Press, 2017, forthcoming.

 "History, Testimony, and the Afterlife of Quarantine: The National Hansen's Disease Museum of Japan."
 In Quarantine: Local and Global Histories, edited by Alison Bashford, 210–29.
 London: Palgrave, 2016.

 "A Village Doctor Reads the Shang Han Lun: Medical Empiricism in Late Tokugawa Japan."
 In Antiquarianism, Language, and Medical Philology, edited by Benjamin Elman, (Leiden: Brill, 2015).

 "Rethinking 'Leprosy Prevention': Entrepreneurial Doctors, the Meiji Press, and the Civic Origins of Biopolitics."
 Journal of Japanese Studies 38, no. 2 (Sum.
 2012): 297–323.